cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/CloudDeliveredFMCApi.md

 Proxy Request To Cloud-Delivered FMC

 This endpoint proxies the request to the Cloud-Delivered FMC (cdFMC).
 Refer to the <a href=\"https://www.cisco.com/c/en/us/td/docs/security/firepower/730/Rapid-Release/API/CDO/cloud_delivered_firewall_management_center_rest_api_quick_start_guide/About_The_API_Explorer.html\">cdFMC API Explorer in CDO</a> for the list of available endpoints.
-You can append the relative API paths provided in the cdFMC API documentation to the `/v1/cdfmc` URL to make requests to the cdFMC in your CDO tenant. <b>Note:</b> These endpoints will return 404 if the CDO tenant does not have a cdFMC provisioned.
+You can append the relative API paths provided in the cdFMC API documentation to the `/v1/cdfmc` URL to make requests to the cdFMC in your CDO tenant. <b>Note:</b> These endpoints will return 404 if the SCC tenant does not have a cdFMC provisioned.

 ### Example